 JetDirect Aviation, a private jet services firm based in Berwyn, Pa., acquired Presidential Aviation, an aircraft management, charter and maintenance company with operations in Fort Lauderdale, New York and Los Angeles.
 JetDirect has been on an acquisition spree since last year.

 News and issues concerning the aviation charter industry and markets, including company announcements, regulations, new developments and labor issues.

 Donald Burr recently left air-taxi hopeful Pogo to "pursue other opportunities," according to a company statement.
-Burr, with former American Airlines chief Robert Crandall, established Pogo in May last year to develop a national on-demand, regional-based air-taxi network using hundreds of very light twinjets.
+Burr, founder of People Express, and Robert Crandall, controversial chief of American Airlines, were fierce competitors in the 1980s.
+The pair established Pogo in May 2004 to develop a national on-demand, regional-based air-taxi network using hundreds of very light twinjets.